Paddling on the Delaware River

 Cornelia & Florence Bridge Nature Preserve

-Enjoy a peaceful, easy walk
+Enjoy a peaceful, leisurely

-the Park be named the Cornelia and Florence Bridge Preserve in their honor.
+the park be named the Cornelia and Florence Bridge Preserve in their honor.

 - Bring a hat, water, Sneakers, and decent walking shoes.
 Some spots might get muddy if it rained recently.